IbrahimOraby/aliens-wallet/README.md

 ```

 For **production deployment** (Netlify/Vercel):
-1. Go to Site Settings → Environment Variables
+1. **In Netlify**: Go to Site Settings → Build & deploy → Environment → Edit variables
-2. Add: `VITE_API_BASE_URL` = `https://your-api-url.com/api` (or keep HTTP if your backend doesn't support HTTPS yet)
+2. Add: `VITE_API_BASE_URL` = `https://your-api-url.com/api` (or HTTP if HTTPS not supported)
+3. **Important**: The API URL is no longer hardcoded to prevent secrets scanning failures

-**Note**: The app will automatically try to convert HTTP to HTTPS in production, but you should configure your backend to support HTTPS for security.
+**Note**: The app will automatically try to convert HTTP to HTTPS in production.
+The API URL is required as an environment variable - the build will fail if it's not set.

 ### Other Configuration
 - Authentication token management in `src/services/auth.ts`